About the partners

 The mission of GOLEA, established in 2006 within the frame of the Intelligent Energy Europe Programme, is the promotion of Renewable Energy Sources and Rational Use of Energy, Efficient technologies, with a view to achieving regional energy self-sufficiency.
 Main activities are: elaboration of Local Energy Concepts, feasibility studies, long-term strategies in the energy sector, implementation of Energy Management in public buildings, Energy Monitoring and Targeting Technique (M&T), EU projects in the field of EE and RES, financial strategies for Energy Efficiency and use of Renewable Energy Sources, consulting in PPP and EPC, educational activities for youth, awareness raising, etc.

-The Ministry of Energy and Industry of Albania coordinates the work of all branches of the energy sector, regional development, industrial policy, (SME) etc, and the implementation of the Stabilization and Association Agreement.
+The Ministry of Infrastructure and Energy of Albania coordinates the work of all branches of the energy sector, regional development, industrial policy, (SME) etc, and the implementation of the Stabilization and Association Agreement.
 The Ministry plays a coordinating role for EU projects.

 The mission of the Ministry in the energy sector is the promotion of safe, environmentally responsible and efficient supply and use of energy in all its forms and applications, for the best benefit of the Albanian society as a whole.
 This vision will increasingly need to integrate, the convergence and complementarities of multiple energy sources and the development of an integrated multinational energy markets.